Ex-girlfriend: Tiger Woods used lawyer to break up with me | Law-Order

 Ex-girlfriend: Tiger Woods used lawyer to break up with me

-A 30-million legal battle between Tiger Woods and his ex-girlfriend has escalated, with Erica Herman accusing the golf superstar of beginning their sexual relationship when she was his employee and threatening to fire her if she didnt sign a nondisclosure agreement she now wants voided.Herman, in court documents filed late Friday, also accused Woods of having his lawyer break up with her at an airport in October after falsely telling her they were going on a weekend trip.
+“I don't have any problems with what's in the document because I wouldn't go public or use anything I know to hurt him or the kids,” Erica Herman wrote in the email to the CFO of Tiger Woods Ventures.

+“But with my whole life in his hands now I would want to have some control over my future in the business.
+If something happened 5-10 years down the road I don't want to be in my 40's heartbroken and jobless.”
+The email exchange was part of documents filed Sunday evening in advance of a Tuesday hearing.
+Woods' attorneys are expected to ask Circuit Judge Elizabeth Metzger to halt Herman's lawsuit against their billionaire client.
+They say the former couple's NDA requires all disputes be settled privately by an arbitrator, not in court.

-A $30-million legal battle between Tiger Woods and his ex-girlfriend has escalated, with Erica Herman accusing the golf superstar of beginning their sexual relationship when she was his employee and threatening to fire her if she didn't sign a nondisclosure agreement she now wants voided.
+Herman has filed a lawsuit against Woods, accusing golf's biggest star of beginning their sexual relationship when she was his employee and threatening to fire her if she didn't sign the NDA she now wants voided.

+Her email to Chris Hubman, the CFO of Woods' company, was sent Aug.
+7, 2017.

+“In my mind, your employment by The Woods Jupiter and your personal relationship with TW are two separate items,” Hubman wrote back the next day. ''I don't think the end of one automatically impacts the other ... although I admit it could be complicated.
+It will most likely depend on the terms, condition or reason for the relationship ending.

+“The NDA doesn't address the terms of your TWJ employment ... only the dissemination and control of information that you become privy to as a result of your personal and professional relationship with TW.”
+She signed the NDA on Aug.
+9, 2017, according to documents.

-Herman, in court documents filed late Friday, also accused Woods of having his lawyer break up with her at an airport in October after falsely telling her they were going on a weekend trip.
-The lawyer then evicted her from Woods' $54 million mansion north of Palm Beach.
+Herman, in court documents filed late Friday, also accused Woods of having his lawyer break up with her at an airport last October after falsely telling her they were going on a weekend trip to the Bahamas.
+She says the lawyer then evicted her from Woods' $54 million mansion north of Palm Beach and tried to get her to sign another NDA, which she refused.

-The documents were filed in advance of a scheduled Tuesday hearing where Woods' attorneys are expected to ask Circuit Judge Elizabeth Metzger to halt Herman's lawsuit against their billionaire client.
-They say the former couple's nondisclosure agreement requires all disputes be settled privately by an arbitrator, not in court.

 Woods and his former wife, Elin Nordegren, divorced in 2010, some nine months after he was caught in a series of extramarital affairs that cost him blue-chip corporate sponsors and tarnished an image that had been largely impeccable.